 Prior to 1980 an Anthroposophical study group had been established in Motueka by Beth and Lynn Heath.
 In 1980 the group turned its attention to the topic of education and the group grew in numbers.
 Many of the new members were couples with young children and they were drawn to Steiner’s educational principles.
 In 1981, one of the study group, Yvonne Vincent, moved to Hawkes Bay with her family, so she could study Steiner teaching at Taruna College with tutor Carl Hoffmann.
 Early in 1982 the Motueka group was visited by Dr Bill Scherer, a visiting professor from Hawaii and Chairman of the Anthroposophical Society there.
 His wife, Joanna, was a Waldorf teacher and she gave a talk on education which was held at the Riverside Community Hall.
 Meanwhile in Motueka a group formed to start a kindergarten and held their first meeting in November 1982.
 On the 10th April 1984 the Motueka Rudolf Steiner School Trust was founded as the governing body to represent the wishes of the school community.
 Yvonne returned that same year and started a doll making group at her house and this soon evolved into kindergarten sessions.
 Riverside Community support greatly assisted the establishment of the kindergarten group.

 The kindergarten group soon needed a larger dedicated space.
 The solution was to lease the delightful old Pioneer Hall in Riwaka.
 The founding parents had a big job renovating the hall to make a beautiful Steiner kindergarten.
 The building has a beautiful wooden interior and this needed to be restored.
 The grounds needed to be landscaped and planted.
 The Pioneer Hall Steiner Kindergarten opened in February 1985 with 12 children.
 Yvonne continued as teacher and was assisted by Barbara Jackson, an experienced Steiner kindergarten teacher from Hawkes Bay.
 The roll grew quickly and Jean Howarth joined as our second teacher.
 Another helper was Kim Pullan who was 17 years old when she started.
 By 1989 the kindergarten was so popular it was running morning and an afternoon groups, and the search started for a bigger building closer to Motueka.
-Pioneer Hall is still serving Steiner Education 30 years later, now as a playgroup venue.
+Pioneer Hall continued to be used for a Steiner Playgroup until 2016.
+See Blog story on Farewell to Pioneer Hall.

 Wallace Street Kindergarten